 I need information about...

-Radiographic studies, such as cardiac magnetic resonance imaging (MRI) and cardiac computed tomography (CT) are called imaging tests.
+Radiographic studies, such as cardiac magnetic resonance imaging (MRI) and cardiac computed tomography (CT), are called imaging tests.
 They allow the doctor to check for problems in the heart.
 The tests are painless and noninvasive.
 Your child’s doctor will discuss with you why your child needs 1 or both of these tests.
 Most MRI tests take 30 to 60 minutes.
 Depending on the type of MRI your child is having, the test may take longer.
 Give yourself extra time to check your child in.

 Both cardiac MRI and cardiac CT are used to take images of the heart:

 Cardiac MRI uses strong magnets and radio waves.
 A cardiac MRI scan can show problems with heart structure, abnormal blood flow, or tissue damage.

 Cardiac CT uses X-rays and computer processing technology.
 A cardiac CT scan can show problems with heart structure, especially if there is damage to blood vessels.

 You may need to do the following before your child’s cardiac MRI or CT scan: